dotnet/orleans/src/Documentation/Multi-Cluster/GossipChannels.md

 Each cluster has its own unique cluster id.
 The cluster id must be specified in the global configuration.

-We recommend using very short strings for the cluster ids.
-Also, cluster ids may not be empty, nor may they contain commas.
-Finally, if using Azure Table Storage, cluster ids may not contain the characters forbidden for row keys
+Cluster ids may not be empty, nor may they contain commas.
+Also, if using Azure Table Storage, cluster ids may not contain the characters forbidden for row keys
 (/, \, #, ?).

+We recommend using very short strings for the cluster ids, because cluster ids are transmitted frequently and may be stored in storage by some log-view providers.

 ### Cluster Gateways